-S2.3 Coursework Challenge Evaluation
+S2.4 Challenge Evaluation Process

 - Incoming and continuing matriculated undergraduate and graduate students in good standing are eligible to challenge coursework up to seven (7) credits.
 All students must meet University residency requirements. - Challenge credit will not be awarded if the student has: - Previously taken and failed the course. - Previously used the course for another degree. - The grade to be recorded for a Challenge evaluation will be entered as a letter grade.
-If the student fails a challenge evaluation, it will not become part of the student's record and the student will be required to enroll in the course being challenged. - If the student is not satisfied with the grade received on a challenge evaluation, the student may elect to take the course for which the challenge evaluation is offered and replace the challenge evaluation grade with the grade earned in the course. - An appropriate special designation by the Registrar should appear on the transcript for each course passed by the challenge evaluation awarding appropriate course credits. - Challenge evaluation credits are not counted as part of semester credit load for the purposes of academic standing regulations. - Challenge evaluation credits do not satisfy the University residency requirement nor do they apply toward the credit requirement for degrees with distinction at Stony Brook University. - Each department within the School of Nursing has the authority to determine the courses that can be challenged, and the evaluation method used to challenge them. - Evaluation methods chosen by the department for challenge evaluation may include, but are not limited to, standardized state or national exams, departmental exams, and whenever appropriate, field performance, oral examinations, and other formats. - Credits for challenge evaluation must be submitted to the Office of Student Affairs for approval and processing through the Office of the Registrar.
+If the student fails a challenge evaluation, it will not become part of the student's record and the student will be required to enroll in the course being challenged. - If the student is not satisfied with the grade received on a challenge evaluation, the student may elect to take the course for which the challenge evaluation is offered and replace the challenge evaluation grade with the grade earned in the course. - An appropriate special designation by the Registrar should appear on the transcript for each course passed by the challenge evaluation awarding appropriate course credits. - Challenge evaluation credits are not counted as part of semester credit load for the purposes of academic standing regulations. - Challenge evaluation credits are not included in the residency requirement for receiving a degree from Stony Brook University. - Each department within the School of Nursing has the authority to determine the courses that can be challenged, and the evaluation method used to challenge them. - Evaluation methods chosen by the department for challenge evaluation may include, but are not limited to, standardized state or national exams, departmental exams, and whenever appropriate, field performance, oral examinations, and other formats. - Credits for challenge evaluation must be submitted to the Office of Student Affairs for approval and processing through the Office of Student Services to the Registrar.

-S2.3.1 Procedure to Apply for the Challenge Evaluation
+S2.4.1 Procedure to Apply for the Challenge Evaluation

 - Student communicates with course faculty and/or Chairperson of department responsible for the course prior to or early in the academic program in which the course is offered.
 Obtain a Challenge application from the Office of Student Affairs. - Challenge evaluation application (if approved) is completed by the student and signed by the Faculty/Chairperson. - Student sends completed application to the Bursar with payment for the appropriate fee per credit.
-The Bursar's receipt must be attached to the challenge application. - The challenge application, with receipt, will be returned to the School of Nursing, Office of Student Affairs, who forwards copy to the Department. - Upon successful completion of the challenge evaluation, the course faculty submits the challenge examination report to the Office of Student Affairs. - The Office of Student Affairs will forward a copy to the Office of the Registrar for notation on the student's official University academic transcript.
+The Bursar's receipt must be attached to the challenge application. - The challenge application, with receipt, will be returned to the School of Nursing, Office of Student Affairs, who forwards copy to the Department. - Upon successful completion of the challenge evaluation, the course faculty submits the challenge examination report to the Office of Student Affairs. - The Office of Student Affairs will forward a copy to the Office of Student Services for notation on the student's official University academic transcript.

-S2.4 Transfer Credit
+S2.5 Transfer Credit

-Graduate students and undergraduate students enrolled in the Registered Nurse to Baccalaureate program may petition the School of Nursing to accept credits from another institution toward degree requirements.
-Credits for courses taken at an institution accredited by an agency recognized by the U.S. Secretary of Education and recorded on official transcripts will be evaluated and may be accepted for applicability to specific Stony Brook University School of Nursing degree requirements.
+Students may petition the School of Nursing to accept credits from another institution toward degree requirements.
+Credits for courses taken at an institution accredited by an agency recognized by the U.S Secretary of Education and recorded on official transcripts will be evaluated and may be accepted for applicability to specific Stony Brook University School of Nursing degree requirements.
 The School of Nursing has the responsibility of deciding on the applicability of credits to the specific program.
 Transfer credit is entered on the official University transcript.
 Grades received for transferred courses are not shown nor are they included in the calculation of the student's cumulative grade point average at Stony Brook University.
-Undergraduate students enrolled in pre-license programs (Accelerated and Basic Baccalaureate) are not permitted to transfer credits from another institution toward the Nursing major.